Dovyski/flixel-studio/README.md

 After installing and adding `flixel-studio` to your project, you are ready to start using it.

-Open any class that describes a state of your game, e.g. `PlayState`.
-In the `create()` method, add the following line (no matter the place):
+Open the class that describes an initial state of your game, i.e. the one the name of which is passed into `new FlxGame()`.
+In the `create()` method of that class, add the following line (no matter the place):

 ```haxe
 flixel.addons.studio.FlxStudio.start();